Ethical SEO Consulting has been helping lawyers reach their potential in local search since 2010.

 How Can You Get More Business From Local Search?

-If you’re not familiar with local SEO you may not know the potential you can unlock by having strong rankings in the 3 pack, local finder, or Google maps.
+If you’re not familiar with local SEO for lawyers, you may not know the potential you can unlock by having strong rankings in the 3 pack, local finder, or Google maps.

 When your business ranks in the top positions in Google’s local results you can easily get clicks to your website, phone, calls, and direct messages where potential clients are looking for you.